 Out of School Hours Learning

 The school also runs a wide variety of afterschool sports clubs, some of which are led by teachers and coaches from local clubs.
-These include football, gymnastics, netball, dance, basketball and Tae Kwando.
+These include football, gymnastics, netball, tennis, dance and Tae Kwando.